nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### Do I need to care about adjusting the updaters if I don't care about updates?

-It's highly recommended to do so in order to prevent the security risk described in the ["Adjusting the Automatic Updater Configuration"](#adjusting-the-automatic-updater-configuration) section.
+It's highly recommended to do so in order to prevent the security risk described in the ["About the update warnings" section](#about-the-update-warnings).

 ### Why does this update look and feel a bit sketchy?